ok-nick/opensource.contentauth.org/docs/manifest/understanding.md

 An RFC 3161 time-stamp enables you to prove the existence of a particular piece of data at a particular time.
 Think of it as a notary service for data.
 You present a piece of data (in this case, the C2PA claim data structure) and the third-party TSA verifies that it saw that data at a time that can be audited and is independently verifiable.

 The time-stamp is typically defined as part of the signing information.
-You can set this via the c2patool `ta_url` field or by using the API.
+You can set this by using C2PA Tool in the `ta_url` field or by using the SDK.
 The time-stamp then appears in the `SignatureInfo` JSON object when reading the manifest store.

 ## References